amejiarosario/amejiarosario.github.io/source/_posts/2018-05-25-Data-Structures-Time-Complexity-for-Beginners-Arrays-HashMaps-Linked-Lists-Stacks-Queues-tutorial.md

 <!-- https://docs.oracle.com/javase/10/docs/api/java/util/Queue.html -->
 <!-- https://stackoverflow.com/a/22615787/684957 -->

-Queues is a data structure where the first data to get in is also the first to go out.
+Queues are a data structure where the first data to get in is also the first to go out.
 A.k.a First-in, First-out (FIFO).
 It's like a line of people at the movies, the first to come in is the first to come out.

 {% img /images/queue.jpg "Queue: enqueue and dequeue" %}